TarunKumar410/About-Git/read_me.txt

 how to do change to a file and update to existing file which is in github

+Before this steps we need to config(enter into our account) and clone our repository.

 step1:
 -----
 run the maste and say ur are working on some file "readme.txt"